RentadroneCL/AI-Agro-Platform/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within lms, please send an e-mail to lms team via [contacto@rentadrone.cl](mailto:contacto@rentadrone.cl).
+If you discover a security vulnerability within lms, please send an e-mail to lms team via [contacto@rentadrone.cl](mailto:contacto@simplemap.io).
 All security vulnerabilities will be promptly addressed.

 ## [Code of Conduct](https://github.com/RentadroneCL/AI-Agro-Platform/blob/master/CODE_OF_CONDUCT.md)

-The lms code of conduct is derived from the [Contributor Covenant](https://www.contributor-covenant.org).
-Any violations of the code of conduct may be reported to [Rentadrone.cl](mailto:contacto@rentadrone.cl)
+The [simplemap.io](https://simplemap.io) Agro Platform code of conduct is derived from the [Contributor Covenant](https://www.contributor-covenant.org).
+Any violations of the code of conduct may be reported to [simplemap.io](mailto:contacto@simplemap.io)

 ## License

-AI Agro software is licensed under the [MIT license.](LICENSE.md)
+[simplemap.io](https://simplemap.io) Agro Platform software is licensed under the [MIT license.](LICENSE.md)